-For Outpatient Physical, Occupational, and Speech therapy in Mount Dora (Lake County), Florida and the surrounding Eustis, Tavares, and Sorrento, FL, areas, call the area's Outpatient Rehabilitation Therapy provider of choice . . . . the Waterman Village Outpatient Rehabilitation Therapy Clinic.
+For Outpatient Physical, Occupational, and Speech therapy in Mount Dora (Lake County), Florida and the surrounding Eustis, Tavares, and Sorrento, FL, areas, call the area’s Outpatient Rehabilitation Therapy provider of choice . . . . the Waterman Village Outpatient Rehabilitation Therapy Clinic.
 While working with the older adult / geriatric population is our unique specialty, we work with and help other age groups as well.
 Contact us first, before you select a provider.
-Thinking about Chiropractic care?
-Speak with us and research our proven therapy treatments.
+Thinking about Chiropractic care in Mount Dora area?
+Compare and speak with us first and learn about our proven therapy treatments.

 “As a result of Evan Burke, I have been able to reduce my pain and use less medicine.
 My life has improved because of my therapy.
 I would highly recommend this facility to everyone” – Paul